ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

   - Variables are available for the **currently logged-on user, this user's manager, each mailbox and each mailbox's manager**
   - Images in signatures can be **bound to the existence of certain variables** (useful for optional social network icons, for example)
 - Applied to all **mailboxes (including shared mailboxes)**, specific **mailbox groups**, specific **email addresses** or specific **user or mailbox properties**, for **every mailbox across all Outlook profiles (Outlook, New Outlook, Outlook Web)**, including **automapped and additional mailboxes**
-- Created with different names from the same template (e.g., **one template can be used for multiple shared mailboxes**)
+- Created with different names from the same template, **one template can be used for multiple shared mailboxes**
 - Assigned **time ranges** within which they are valid
 - Set as **default signature** for new emails, or for replies and forwards (signatures only)
 - Set as **default OOF message** for internal or external recipients (OOF messages only)
 - Set in **Outlook Web** for the currently logged-in user, including mirroring signatures the the cloud as **roaming signatures**
-- Centrally managed only or **exist along user-created signatures** (signatures only)
+- Centrally managed only, or **exist along user-created signatures** (signatures only)
-- Copied to an **alternate path** for easy access on mobile apps not directly supported (signatures only)
+- Copied to an **additional path** for easy access to signatures on mobile devices or for use with other email clients and apps besides Outlook Windows/Mac/Web: Apple Mail, Google Gmail, Samsung Mail, Mozilla Thunderbird, GNOME Evolution, KDE KMail, and others.
 - **Write protected** (Outlook signatures only)

-Set-OutlookSignatures can be **run by users on Windows, Linux and macOS, as well as on terminal servers - or on a central system without client deployment and end user interaction**.
+Set-OutlookSignatures can be **run by users on Windows, Linux and macOS clients, including shared devices and terminal servers - or on a central system with a service account**.
-On clients, it can run as part of the logon script, as scheduled task, or on user demand via a desktop icon, start menu entry, link or any other way of starting a program.
+On clients, it can run as part of the logon script, as scheduled task, or on user demand via a desktop icon, start menu entry, shortcut or any other way of starting a program - **whatever your operating system and software deployment mechanism allows**.
-Signatures and OOF messages can also be created and deployed centrally, without end user or client involvement.
+Signatures and OOF messages can also be created and pushed into mailboxes centrally, **without end user or client involvement**.

-**Sample templates** for signatures and OOF messages demonstrate all available features and are provided as .docx and .htm files.
+**Sample templates** for signatures and OOF messages demonstrate many features and are provided as .docx and .htm files.

-**Simulation mode** allows content creators and admins to simulate the behavior of the software and to inspect the resulting signature files before going live.
+**Simulation mode** allows content creators and admins to simulate the behavior of the software for a specific user at a specific point in time, and to inspect the resulting signature files before going live.

 **SimulateAndDeploy** allows to deploy signatures to Outlook Web/New Outlook without any client deployment or end user interaction, making it ideal for users that only log on to web services but never to a client (users with a Microsoft 365 F-license, for example).

 The software is **designed to work in big and complex environments** (Exchange resource forest scenarios, across AD trusts, multi-level AD subdomains, many objects).
-It works **on premises, in hybrid and cloud-only environments**.
+It works **on premises, in hybrid and in cloud-only environments**.
 All **national clouds are supported**: Public (AzurePublic), US Government L4 (AzureUSGovernment), US Government L5 (AzureUSGovernment DoD), China (AzureChinaCloud operated by 21Vianet).

 It is **multi-client capable** by using different template paths, configuration files and script parameters.